How One of the UK’s Leading Healthcare Providers Saved 20% in Time with Data Analytics Platform

 Information staff were spending the majority of their day collecting and analysing data.
 For BHC, the right BI solution would mean a lot of time and effort saved from maintaining the mechanisms that gathered this data.

-Sam explains, “We had some reports that had been built previously, with a different partner, but there wasn’t any automated data extraction so our information team was spending ages pulling the data which took up a lot of time and reduced the amount of time the team could spend on value added activities.”
+Sam Tomlinson, Head of Performance at Bromley Healthcare, says, “We had some reports that had been built previously, with a different partner, but there wasn’t any automated data extraction so our information team was spending ages pulling the data which took up a lot of time and reduced the amount of time the team could spend on value added activities.”

 One major reason why Bromley Healthcare wanted to implement a new solution were clashing reports and Sam says, “We had the age old issue of different versions of the truth.
 Someone would present data somewhere, someone would present it somewhere else and it would be different.”